Who doesn't want more cash in their bank?

 Do these and YOU WILL have more cash available!

-- Perform a good forecast – most things are predictable if you spend the time working it out.
+Most things are predictable if you spend the time working them out.
 Sit down with your accountant (or get a better one if they’re no good) and do some good forecasting of where your cash is going over the next few months.

-- Turn over your stock quicker – you either sell stuff or you sell time (services).
-Either way don’t let it just sit there.
+You either sell products or you sell your time (services).
+Either way, don’t let it just sit there.
 Turn it into cash quicker.
 Look at your badly performing inventory lines and get out of selling them.
-So much money can be tied up in slow moving stock.
+So much money can be tied up in slow-moving stock.
 The same principle applies to people selling services.
-Just get your invoicing done quicker.
-I know so many tradesmen who take forever to get their invoicing out.
-What’s wrong with sending immediately after the job has been done?
+Ensure your invoicing process is as quick as it can be.
+I know so many tradesmen who take forever to get their invoices out.
+Start a new routine, send them out immediately after the job has been completed.

-- Make cash a priority – if you don’t then it won’t just look after itself.
+if you don’t then it won’t just look after itself.
 Cash is King in a business so make sure it gets to be treated like a King.
 Give it your best attention.
 Put some focus into how to turn your hard work and effort into more dollars in the bank.